cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 policy file, asks you for the appropriate information, and produces a ready-to-use sketch in your local checkout of the Design Center repository.

-The `sketchify` command takes as its only argument the file the contains our policy file, which it reads and analyzes for bundles of type `agent`.
+The `sketchify` command takes as its only argument the file that contains our policy file, which it reads and analyzes for bundles of type `agent`.
 Our policy file contains only one bundle, so it is used automatically as the entry point for the sketch (if more than one agent bundle is found, you will be asked which one you want to use as the sketch entry